 Multiphasic ADEM

-Individuals who have experienced typical ADEM are at risk for recurrence.
-As many as 10% of children with an initial diagnosis of ADEM experience another ADEM attack, typically within the first 2-8 years after the initial attack.[85]
+Individuals who have experienced typical ADEM are at risk for ADEM recurrence, particularly those with evidence of MOG IgG antibodies.
+New demyelinating attacks following ADEM in the setting of MOG antibodies may include optic neuritis, myelitis, ADEM, brainstem/cerebellar syndromes, and/or cortical encephalitis.
+As many as 10% of children with an initial diagnosis of ADEM experience another ADEM attack, typically within the first 2–8 years after the initial attack.[25]

 Included under the entity of “multiphasic ADEM” are new events of ADEM 3 months or more after the initial attack that can be associated with new or re-emergence of prior clinical and/or MRI findings.[39]

 Relapsing disease that follows a second ADEM attack is, by definition, no longer consistent with a diagnosis of multiphasic ADEM.
-Typically, these cases represent a chronic neuro-inflammatory disorder (such as MS or NMO).[59]
+Typically, these cases represent a chronic neuro-inflammatory disorder (such as MOGAD).[39]

-Ataxia is found in 28-65% of childhood ADEM cases,[63, 47, 58, 85] which tends to differ from cases of ACA because it is more commonly appendicular with nystagmus or generalized ataxia than the distinctive gait/trunk ataxia of ACA.
+Ataxia is found in 28–65% of childhood ADEM cases,[24, 19, 20, 25] which tends to differ from cases of acute cerebellar ataxia (ACA) because it is more commonly appendicular with nystagmus or generalized ataxia than the distinctive gait/trunk ataxia of ACA.
 Extrapyramidal disorders such as choreoathetosis or dystonia are sometimes observed.

 Acute disseminated encephalomyelitis (ADEM) may develop in the wake of a wide variety of infectious illnesses or immunizations, especially those associated with large envelope-bearing viruses.
 Among the agents most commonly identified by titer rise suggesting responsibility for the prodromal phase are Ebstein-Barr virus, cytomegalovirus, herpes simplex virus (HSV), and mycoplasma; however, a particular agent is identified only in a minority of ADEM cases.